hoko/hoko-docs/_posts/2015-04-08-benefits_coupons-android.md

     protected void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);

-        // We need to check whether this Activity was started via a HOKO smart
+        // Was this Activity started manually or through a smart link? if (!Hoko.deeplinking().inject(this)) {
-        // link or manually.
-To do that, we call the 'inject()' method.
-        // If that returns false, it means that this Activity was
+            // If it was manually called
-        // not called through a smart link. if (!Hoko.deeplinking().inject(this)) {
-            // Your code here to process the Activity

         } else {
-            // This block of code will _only_ be executed if a smart link
-            // was opened.
-            //
-            // We will check if the deep link contains any metadata if (this.metadata != null) {
+            // Check if the smart link opened has any medatada if (this.metadata != null) {
                 // Get the coupon name from the metadata String couponName = metadata.optString("coupon");